 However, it features a small 4.5-Qt.
-Stainless Steel bowl which reduces it’s output capacity by 25%, which means instead of making batter for nine dozen cookies, you can just make enough for six dozen cookies.
+Stainless Steel bowl which reduces its output capacity by 25%, which means instead of making the batter for nine dozen cookies, you can just make enough for six dozen cookies.

-Unfortunately, this machine comes in just ONE colour i.e. white and we definitely missed the vibrancy of the beloved cherry red colour.
+Unfortunately, this machine comes in just ONE color i.e. white and we definitely missed the vibrancy of the beloved cherry red color.